sonthonaxrk/cythonanagrams/README.md

 I took the liberty of using Python *and* C++ for this task.
 Please rest assured that I would never do this in a real world situation, and would absolutely choose a simpler stack (I was also considering using Keras to make probablilistic anagram checker but didn't want to embarass myself).

 Appologies for the quality of the code, I am extremely rusty.
-And I haven't packaged the code properly.
+And I haven't packaged it properly.

 ## Usage